dindinet/netlify-cms-test/site/content/_index.md

     subheading: Use real data to reduce friction
     description: >-
       Grow your business by optimising your website to convert more visitors.
 Convert more visitors to buyers.
 Convert more visitors to email list subscribers.
 Convert more visitors to share your content.
 Use split testing to try new ideas and analytics to report on your success.
     image:
+  - feature: SEO Management
+    subheading: Getting Found and Encouraging Clickthrough
+    description: >-
+      Manage all aspects of 'On Page' Search Engine Optimisation via your CMS.
+    image:
 ---